Designing Compact Features for Remote Stroke Rehabilitation Monitoring using Wearable Accelerometers: Methodology

 \subsubsection{Proposed Features}

 \\ Based on the compact $\mathbf{SAD}$ representation, we aim to further design effective features for reliable CAHAI score regression.
-To have a better understanding of the behaviour patterns, we selected two different patients (in terms of recovery level) for visualisation.

-First, we visualised the \textbf{paralysed side} of patient la012 (with CAHAI score 55), and la040 (with CAHAI 26) using VM representation (Fig. \ref{figure:twoTYPESpatient}) and $\mathbf{SAD}$ representation (Fig. \ref{figure:SADla012la038P}).
+In Fig. \ref{figure:twoTYPESpatient} and Fig. \ref{figure:SADla012la038P}, we \xic{visualise} the behaviour patterns in different feature spaces.
+Specifically, we \xic{plot} the \textbf{paralysed side} of patient la012 (with CAHAI score 55), and la040 (with CAHAI 26) using VM representation (Fig. \ref{figure:twoTYPESpatient}) and $\mathbf{SAD}$ representation (Fig. \ref{figure:SADla012la038P}).
 From both figures, we can see the limitations of both representations.
 Although VM can demonstrate distinct patterns from both patients, it may be also related to the large intra-class variability (e.g., personalised behaviour patterns).
 Moreover, the redundancy as well as the high-dimensionality make it hard for modelling.
-On the other hand, \textbf{SAD} has low dimensionality, yet both patients exhibited high-level of similarity, indicating $\mathbf{SAD}$ of the paralysed side alone is not enough for distinguishing patients with different recovery levels.
+On the other hand, \textbf{SAD} has low dimensionality, yet both patients exhibited high-level of similarity, indicating \xic{that} $\mathbf{SAD}$ of the paralysed side alone is not enough for distinguishing patients with different recovery levels.

-Given the observations, we further visualised \textbf{SAD} features from both paralysed/non-paralysed sides for both patients in Fig.\ref{figure:SADla027la038PNP}.
+Given the observations, we further \xic{visualise} \textbf{SAD} features from both paralysed/non-paralysed sides for both patients in Fig.\ref{figure:SADla027la038PNP}.
 We can see patient la012 (with high recovery level) uses both hands (almost) equally while patient la040 (with low recovery level) tends to use the non-paralysed side more.
-These observations motivated us to design new features from both sides, instead of the paralysed side alone.
-Specifically, we proposed two types of features, which encode the ratio information between paralysed side and non-paralysed side, namely, $PNP^1_k$ and $PNP^2_k$:
+These observations \xic{motivate} us to design new features \xic{using} both sides, instead of the paralysed side alone. \xic{In this work, we propose two types of features that combine both Paralysed side and Non-Paralysed side, namely 1) $\mathbf{PNP^1}$ that encodes the ratio information with entries defined as: